tFAQs-Frequently asked Questions Women Travelers have about Uganda

 - Fly-In Safari: On a Flying Safari, you deal with weight restrictions of 15kg.
 You can have more luggage, but there is an excess charge.

 As you can see, coming for a Safari, you will need to pack differently than coming as a volunteer or business visitor.
-Every visitor, while visiting Uganda, should make plans to spend a few days in the African Wild, even on a mini safari.
+While visiting Uganda, every visitor should plan to spend a few days in the African Wild, even on a mini safari.
+Read more here.

 What do I do with my Jewelry and Watches?

-Again, If you are on a safari with us – such thefts will be a rarity since your driver-guide will make sure that you are.
+Again, If you are on a safari with us – such thefts will be a rarity since your driver-guide will ensure you are.

 What do I need to know about Safety and Security in Uganda?